 2. Negative Emotions will Eventually Begin to Seep Out

 Regardless of how good you think you have become at pushing your negative emotions down, there are cracks that are continuously seeping.
-For example:

 - Ordinary traffic annoyances become a full-on episode of road rage.

 - Your child accidentally spills milk all over the floor.
 Your temper quickly flares and you begin yelling.

 - Your spouse reminds you of a task that needs to be completed, and you automatically go off on them.

 - A co-worker falls short of your expectations and you send a lengthy and verbose email about how incompetent and disappointing they are to the whole team.

 What these examples show is that when you try to keep your negative emotions pushed aside, they burst out in other areas of your life.